 GPU virtual memory in WDDM 2.0

-Under Windows Display Driver Model (WDDM) v1.x, the device driver interface (DDI) is built such that graphics processing unit (GPU) engines are expected to reference memory through segment physical addresses.
-As segments are shared across applications and over committed, resources gets relocated through their lifetime and their assigned physical addresses change.
-This leads to the need to track memory references inside command buffers through allocation and patch location lists, and to patch those buffers with the correct physical memory reference before submission to a GPU engine.
-This tracking and patching is expensive and essentially imposes a scheduling model where the video memory manager has to inspect every packet before it can be submitted to an engine.
+Under Windows Display Driver Model (WDDM) v1.x, the device driver interface (DDI) was built such that graphics processing unit (GPU) engines were expected to reference memory through segment physical addresses.
+As segments were shared across applications and over-committed, resources got relocated through their lifetime and their assigned physical addresses change.
+This led to the need to track memory references inside command buffers through allocation and patch location lists, and to patch those buffers with the correct physical memory reference before submission to a GPU engine.
+This tracking and patching was expensive and essentially imposed a scheduling model where the video memory manager (VidMm) had to inspect every packet before it could be submitted to an engine.

-To achieve this we are introducing support for GPU virtual addressing in WDDM v2.
+To achieve this, WDDM v2 supports GPU virtual addressing.
 In this model, each process gets assigned a unique GPU virtual address space in which every GPU context to execute in.
 An allocation, created or opened by a process, gets assigned a unique GPU virtual address within that process GPU virtual address space that remains constant and unique for the lifetime of the allocation.
-This allows the user mode driver to reference allocations through their GPU virtual address without having to worry about the underlying physical memory changing through its lifetime.
+This allows the user-mode driver to reference allocations through their GPU virtual address without having to worry about the underlying physical memory changing through its lifetime.

 In the virtual mode, an engine references memory through GPU virtual addresses.
-In this mode the user mode driver generates command buffers directly from user mode and uses new services to submit those commands to the kernel.
-In this mode the user mode driver doesn’t generate allocation or patch location lists, although it is still responsible for managing the residency of allocations.
+In this mode the user-mode driver generates command buffers directly from user mode and uses new services to submit those commands to the kernel.
+The user-mode driver does not generate allocation or patch location lists, although it is still responsible for managing the residency of allocations.
 For more information on driver residency, see Driver residency in WDDM 2.0.

 GPU memory models